European Commission

 Public Procurement

 Public procurement plays a key role in the implementation of those EU investments and is an essential element of the Single Market, representing no less than 14% of the EU's GDP.
-The European Commission supports national and regional authorities managing EU funds in strengthening their public procurement competencies, through numerous actions included in the Action Plan on Public Procurement: support to efficient and strategic procurement, administrative capacity building, as well as improving transparency and accountability.
+The European Commission supports national and regional authorities managing EU funds through numerous actions included in the Action Plan on Public Procurement: support to efficient and strategic procurement, administrative capacity building, as well as improving transparency and accountability.

 Action Plan on Public Procurement